Telescope Array Bursts, Radio Pulses and Axion Quark Nuggets: TA bursts as the AQN annihilation events under thunderclouds

 What is important here is that these features are not sensitive to many uncertainties which inevitably present in estimates of \cite{Zhitnitsky:2020shd}.
 This is because the ``curvature" feature discussed above has pure kinematical (geometrical) nature.
 It is not related to any complicated problems such as a large Mach number, turbulence, the AQN internal structure, the dynamics of the electric field under the thunderstorm, etc. One can say that the ``curvature" property observed in bursts is an almost model-independent consequence of the AQN framework, not sensitive to many uncertainties of the absolute normalization factors in the estimates presented in \cite{Zhitnitsky:2020shd}.
 The same comment also applies to the property of the non-sharp edges in waveforms as this feature is also very generic consequence of the AQN framework, not related to any uncertainties in the estimates \cite{Zhitnitsky:2020shd}.

-\subsubsection{``clustering" puzzle}
+\subsubsection{``clustering" puzzle.}

 The item {\bf 2} shows a dramatic inconsistency (when interpreted in terms of the CR air showers) for the bursts events when the event rate suggests that the energy should be in $10^{13}$ eV range, while the intensity of the events suggests $(10^{18}-10^{19})$ eV range.
 In the AQN framework the burst represents the {\it cluster} of events related to one and the same AQN which traverses the distance $L_{\rm burst} \simeq 0.25 $ km during $\Delta t= 1 $ ms. In different words, the burst is not a collection of independent events.
-Conventional Poissonian distribution does not apply here.
+Conventional Poisson distribution does not apply here.
 Instead, the bursts represent the clustering events when the intensities are determined by the numbers of liberated positrons when the AQNs enter strong electric field under the thunderstorm.
 Furthermore, the spatial spread for each individual event within the same cluster also lies within the same range $\sim$ 1 km according to (\ref{spread}).
 On the one hand, the observations are extremely hard to explain in terms of conventional CR air showers.
 On the other hand, the same observations are perfectly consistent with the AQN based estimates.

-\subsubsection{``synchronization" puzzle}
+\subsubsection{``synchronization" puzzle.}

 According to item {\bf 3} most of the observed bursts are ``synchronized" or ``related" to the lightning events.
 However, some of the bursts are not related to any lightnings.
-Therefore, one cannot assume that the bursts are initiated by the lightning events.
 However, all 10 recorded bursts occur under thunderstorm.
-This is very puzzling property of the bursts if interpreted in terms of the conventional CR air showers because it is very hard to understand how the thunderstorms may dramatically modify CR features as discussed above.
+This is very puzzling property of the bursts if interpreted in terms of the conventional CR air showers because it is very hard to understand how the thunderstorms may produce the observed features of TA events.

 At the same time the ``synchronization" puzzle is perfectly consistent with AQN based proposal \cite{Zhitnitsky:2020shd} because the thunderstorm with its pre-existing electric field (\ref{parameters1}) plays a crucial role in the mechanism as the electric field instantaneously liberates the positrons and also accelerates them up to 10 MeV energies.
-The mean free path of such energetic positrons is sufficiently long such that these positrons can easily reach the TA surface detectors, and can produce the signals consistent with the bursts.
+The mean free path of such energetic positrons is sufficiently long such that these positrons can easily reach the Telescope Array Surface Detectors (TASD) and can produce the signals consistent with the bursts.